top of page

 Dr. Rebecca Smith - Principle Instructor

 Becca obtained her undergraduate degree in Zoology from the University of Edinburgh, her Masters of Research in Primate Biology, Behaviour and Conservation at Roehampton University and her PhD in Conservation Science with the University of Aberdeen.
-She has 14 years experience working with non-human primates in Namibia, Panama and Puerto Rico.
-She studied the hooded capuchins of the Paraguayan Atlantic Forest for nine years and has published several papers on their behaviour.
+She has 15 years experience working with non-human primates in Namibia, Panama and Puerto Rico.
+She studied the hooded capuchins of the Paraguayan Atlantic Forest for ten years and has published several papers on their behaviour.
 She has presented her research at conferences across the globe.
 She is a National Geographic Explorer and received the Lawrence Jacobsen Education Development Award from the International Primatological Society twice and the Cyril Rosen Award from the Primate Society of Great Britain.
-She is currently the Executive Director of Para La Tierra and is working towards implementing a program of economically beneficial reforestation in the Atlantic Forest region.
+She is currently the Executive Director of Para La Tierra and is implementing a program of economically beneficial reforestation in the Atlantic Forest region.

 Jorge Damián Ayala Santacruz - Education Director